Common Road Hazards in Arizona

 Phoenix Truck Accident Attorneys

 Every year, thousands of accidents are caused by road hazards.
 If you were involved in a truck accident that was caused by a road hazard, you may be entitled to compensation for your losses, medical expenses, and property damage.
 Road hazard accidents can be difficult cases to handle, due to the number of parties that may be held liable for the damages.
 At Phillips Law Group, we urge anyone that has been involved in a road hazard accident to seek legal guidance.
-A knowledgeable attorney can thoroughly explain your legal rights and the statute of limitations.
+A knowledgeable personal injury attorney can thoroughly explain your legal rights and the statute of limitations.

 Our attorneys offer free legal consultations to all accident victims in Phoenix and the surrounding communities.
 During your consultation, an attorney will review the circumstances of your accident and recommend the best course of action to pursue.